-Slow Cooker Irish Beef Stew is the ultimate comfort food.
-Big chunks of tender beef with potatoes and carrots in a thick, hearty gravy makes for a nourishing meal any time of year!
+Crock Pot Beef Stew is the ultimate comfort food.
+Tender chunks of beef with potatoes and carrots in a thick, hearty gravy makes for a nourishing meal any time of year!

-- 1 1/2 lb chuck roast cut into 1 1/2 inch pieces or pre-cut stew meat
+- 1 1/2 pound chuck roast cut into 1 1/2 inch pieces or pre-cut stew meat

 - 1/4 cup flour

-- 2 lbs Yukon Gold potatoes halved or quartered depending on size
+- 2 pounds Yukon Gold potatoes halved or quartered depending on size

 - 1 yellow onion diced